Bus42/Bus42/README.md

 </table>
 Since then, my kids have grown and I have focused on JavaScript development in React and Node in a Linux environment.
 I spent long enough learning on my own and am now a student at Bloom Institute of Technology studying computer science and full-stack development with a focus on React, Node, SQL, and Agile methodologies.

-While completing my education, I am freelancing as [Studio42 Dev](https://studio42dev.com).
-I build small websites, apps, and other projects for clients.
-My latest project is a serverless app that is built with React and ChakraUI and is deployed on Vercel.
+I have now Earned my Full-Stack Web Development certification from Bloomtech and I am freelancing as [Studio42 Dev](https://studio42dev.com).
+I build small websites, apps, and other projects for clients including APIs, databases, and mobile applications built in Flutter.
 <a name="about"></a>

 ---